Last Updated on January 30, 2026 by George Pavlopoulos

 How to use your Vaporetto passes and tickets

-Long story short, better be safe than sorry.
+Long story short, better to be safe than sorry.
 Always validate your ticket or pass to avoid fines.
 Apart from adding an extra cost, they’ll ruin your mood.

 The Venice Vaporetto lines

 The Venice Vaporetto network is extensive.
 It consists of 19 lines, and the waterbuses operate day and night.
-The frequency varies, but during daytime, it’s anything between 12 and 20 minutes.
+The frequency varies, but during the daytime, it’s anything between 12 and 20 minutes.
 On the other hand, you can expect less frequent services at night -and past midnight, dedicated night waterbuses operate even less frequently and won’t call at every stop.

 Let’s see now some info about specific lines.